PabloEfrei/cloud-and-big-data-architectures-project/README.md

 we understand that that the prefixes are documents/* and images/*, meaning that the object are stocked in folders documents and images.

+#### Question : What actions are allowed for IAM users based on this policy?
+How are the resource ARNs constructed?

+    {
+      "Version": "2012-10-17",
+      "Statement": [
+        {
+          "Sid": "AllowIAMUserCreation",
+          "Effect": "Allow",
+          "Action": "iam:CreateUser",
+          "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+        },
+        {
+          "Sid": "AllowIAMUserDeletion",
+          "Effect": "Allow",
+          "Action": "iam:DeleteUser",
+          "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+        }
+      ]
+    }

+#### Answer :

+From this snippet :

+    {
+      "Sid": "AllowIAMUserCreation",
+      "Effect": "Allow",
+      "Action": "iam:CreateUser",
+      ...
+    },
+    {
+      "Sid": "AllowIAMUserDeletion",
+      "Effect": "Allow",
+      "Action": "iam:DeleteUser",
+      ...
+    }

+we understand that it is possible to create and delete IAM users.

+From these two lines :

+    {
+      ...
+      "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+    },
+    {
+      ...
+      "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+    }

+we understand that the resources ARNs are constructed by IAM unique automatically generated number (here 123456789012) and manually defined user name (${aws:username}) .

 ## Big Data - Data Visualization with AWS Quicksight